Search all sites near me now

 Impaired ecological health is evident at almost two-thirds of monitored river sites, demonstrated by the proportion of MCI sites classified as attribute band C and D.

 Dissolved reactive phosphorus (DRP) and water clarity (as a proxy for suspended fine sediment) are factors that contribute to river and stream ecosystem health.
-It is positive that 55% of the sites assessed for clarity are in the A band.
-However, around 35% of sites are in the C and D bands indicating that suspended fine sediment is impacting aquatic life at these sites.
-For DRP, which is a nutrient that may contribute to excessive in-stream plant and algae growth, just over half of sites monitored are in band C or D. It is worth noting that some sites have naturally high levels of DRP, in some cases due to phosphorus-rich volcanic soils.
+Just over half (52%) of the sites assessed for clarity are in the A band.
+However, around 38% of sites are in the C and D bands indicating that suspended fine sediment is potentially impacting aquatic life at some of these sites.
+For DRP, which is a nutrient that may contribute to excessive in-stream plant and algae growth, just over half of sites monitored are in band C or D. It is worth noting that some stream sites have naturally high levels of DRP, in some cases due to catchments with phosphorus-rich volcanic soils.

-The risk of toxic effects of nitrate and ammonia on sensitive aquatic species is an issue at only a small percentage of monitored sites.
+The risk of toxic effects of nitrate and ammonia on sensitive aquatic species is an issue at only a small percentage of monitored sites across the motu.
 Therefore, it is not likely that such toxicity is driving the widespread ecological health impairments we’re seeing through the MCI results.

-For New Zealand's primary indicator of faecal bacterial contamination (E. coli), two-thirds of monitored sites are graded band D or worse, indicating these sites are considered unsuitable for swimming (i.e. the predicted average infection risk is greater than 3% on any given day) from a public health risk perspective.
+For New Zealand's primary indicator of faecal bacterial contamination (E. coli), two-thirds of monitored sites are graded band D or worse, indicating these sites are considered unsuitable for swimming from a public health risk perspective (i.e. the predicted average infection risk is greater than 3% on any given day).

 Figure 1.
 Percentages of monitored sites by attribute bands for all six indicators discussed in this national picture summary.
-Bands were calculated over the five-year hydrological period (1 July 2017 – 30 June 2022).
-The number of sites with suitable data to determine an attribute band for each indicator is shown below each bar.
+Bands were calculated over the five-year hydrological period (1 July 2018 – 30 June 2023).
+The number of sites with suitable data to determine an attribute band is shown for each indicator, and the monitoring site locations are shown on the map.

 Current river health state by land cover

-Rivers and streams with catchment cover classified as being predominantly native vegetation make up 48% of Aotearoa New Zealand’s channel length, while pasture is also common making up 45%.
-Exotic forestry streams account for 5% of channel length and urban streams are less common at 1%.
+Rivers and streams with catchment cover that is classified as being predominantly native vegetation make up 48% of Aotearoa New Zealand’s stream length, while pastural catchments are also common making up 45%.
+Exotic forested stream catchments account for 5% of stream length and streams in urban catchments are less common at 1%.
 While urban streams only make up a small proportion of the country’s total river length, these waterways are important to our communities as almost 9 out of 10 New Zealanders live in urban areas, so many people’s local rivers and streams are currently in poor health.

-The catchments in the native vegetation land cover class are least affected by human activities but are not necessarily 100% naturally vegetated.
+The catchments in the native vegetation land cover class are least affected by human activities but are not necessarily 100% native vegetation.
 The land cover definition allows them to include some urban, pasture, and exotic forest in the catchment upstream, as long as they are still predominantly in native vegetation.
-Geological differences (different rock and soil types) among streams may also explain high concentrations for some indicators.
+Geological differences (different rock and soil types) among streams may also explain poor water quality.
 For example, phosphorus concentrations tend to be naturally high in catchments draining volcanic soils.
 Similarly, dissolved reactive phosphorus and ammonia can be elevated in wetlands and in streams draining high organic-content soils (e.g. peat soils).
-The combination of these factors may explain why some “native vegetation” sites are not in the A band.
+The combination of these factors may explain why some “native vegetation” sites are not always in the A band.

 Macroinvertebrate Community Index (MCI)